dinesh-ax/axway-open-docs/content/en/docs/operational_insights/op_insights_monitoring.md

 ---
-title: Application and performance monitoring
+title: Enable monitoring and metrics
-linkTitle: Application and performance monitoring
+linkTitle: Enable monitoring and metrics
 weight: 50
 date: 2022-08-05
-description: placeholder - needs an introduction
+description: Enable monitoring and metrics in Operational Insights deployed either in a Docker Compose environment or in Helm charts.
 ---

 It is important that the Operational Insights is monitored appropriately and by default Internal Stack Monitoring is used for this purpose, which monitors the Elasticsearch cluster, Kibana, Logstash and Filebeat.
 You can alternatively use Metricbeat and you can find more guidance in this section on platform monitoring.

 ## Enable Metricbeat

-In the default configuration, the solution uses the so-called self-monitoring.
-This means that components such as Logstash, Kibana, Filebeat, etc. independently send monitoring information (metrics) to Elasticsearch.
+In the default configuration, Operational Insights uses the so-called self-monitoring.
+This means that components such as Logstash, Kibana, Filebeat, and son on independently send monitoring information (metrics) to Elasticsearch.
 However, this approach is not recommended by Elastic and is deprecated.
 Metricbeat should be used instead.

-Unfortunately, Operational Insights cannot easily be delivered with a pre-configured Metricbeat, as it depends too much on the deployment.
-So this means that you have to set some parameters in the `.env` file and then start Metricbeat.
+Because Operational Insights cannot easily be delivered with a pre-configured Metricbeat, because this depends too much on the deployment, you must set some parameters in the `.env` file and then start Operational Insights.

-This section covers how to enable Metricbeat and thus monitor Memcache, the running Docker containers in addition to the pure Elastic stack.
+This section covers how to enable Metricbeat and monitor Memcache, the running Docker containers in addition to the pure Elastic stack.

 ### 1. Activate Metricbeat

-(**placeholder**: needs an introduction)
+The first step to enable Metricbeat is to activate it.

 * Check that the `METRICBEAT_USERNAME` and `METRICBEAT_PASSWORD` user is set up correctly.
 This user must have rights to Kibana (to upload dashboards) and Elasticsearch (to create indexes).
 * Set the parameter `METRICBEAT_ENABLED=true`.
 This will be populated when the Metricbeat container starts.